ttriggs/playlistior/README.md

 - Camelot: allow for more varied styles of playlist creation
   - "wandering" mode: current default, next song is a random Camelot wheel neighbor
   - "up/down" mode: build a playlist that only increases/decreases in camelot zone #
-  - "alternate" mode: switch from minor to major more frequently (currently the algorithm is somewhat unlikely to switch keys because neighboring zones are more likely to be in the same mode)
+  - "alternate" mode: switch from minor to major more frequently
   - update the algorithm to avoid (rarely occuring) random selections when no neighbor songs are found.

 ### Misc or Back & Front
 - Highcharts:
-  - allow users to toggle between different visualizations of the playlist.
+  ~~- allow users to toggle between different visualizations of the playlist.
 Currently, the default is to display song "energy" as the bubble size.
-Other parameters worth adding: tempo, danceability, & liveness).
+Other parameters worth adding: tempo, danceability, & liveness).~~